Driven To Abstraction, prose poetry by Rosmarie Waldrop

 “Discussing words with words,” observed St. Augustine, “is as entangled as interlocking and rubbing the fingers with the fingers, where it may be scarcely distinguished, except by the one who does it, which fingers itch and which give aid to the itching.”

 I like this description, but it’s not entirely true.
 Much of the poetry written in the last century has been focused on semiotic phenomenon.
-Words about words, words generating words, words churning among words, words purling and stitching and sewing imbrications of semantic embroidery has been an ongoing adventure beginning the latter part of the 19th century with works by Mallarmé, Lewis Carroll, Isidore Ducasse and Frederic Nietzsche.
+Words about words, words generating words, words churning among words, words purling and stitching and sewing imbrications of semantic embroidery has been an ongoing adventure beginning in the latter part of the 19th century with works by Mallarmé, Lewis Carroll, Isidore Ducasse and Frederic Nietzsche.
 St. Augustine’s depiction of itchy fingers is misleading; it describes a confusion between inner proprioception and outer perception.
 He has created a scenario of self-involvement, a subjectivity entangled in linguistic disorder.
 The truthfulness of experience is obscured by the opacity of a language parading its excesses in semiotic glitter.

 Nietzsche offered a different view.
 He rejected the idea of universal constants and claimed that what we call truth is essentially “a mobile army of metaphors, metonyms, and anthropomorphisms.”
 Arbitrariness prevails within human experience.
 Concepts originate via the transformation of nerve stimuli into images.
 Language is an amalgam of stars and subatomic particles; it is the colors on the palette that we use to make these images.
 The correspondence between nerve and word is intimate.
 More than intimate: it is synchronal.
 Coexistent.
 Simultaneous.